graffiti-garden/graffiti-server/README.md

 The JSON objects are schemaless aside from 5 regulated fields:

 - `_id`: is a random identifier that must be added to each object.
-This field is not searchable, it's only purpose it to refer to objects so they can be added and replaced.
+This field is not searchable, it's only purpose it to uniquely refer to objects so they can be added and replaced.
 This field is user-assigned for optimistic rendering.
-A user can't store more than one object with the same `_id`; trying to update an object with the same `_id` as an existing object will replace that object.
-Different users can have objects with the same `_id`, so there is no worry of someone else replacing your object.
+A user can't store more than one object with the same `_id`; trying to create an object with the same `_id` as an existing object will simply replace the existing object.
+Different users *can* store objects with the same `_id`, so there is no worry of someone else replacing your object.
 - `_by`: this field must be equal to the operating user's identifier returned by the `auth` module — users can only create objects `_by` themselves.
 - `_to`: this field must be equal to a list of unique user identifiers.
 If this field is included in a query it must be equal to the querier's identifier — users can only query for objects `_to` themselves.
 - `inContextIf`: [see here](https://github.com/csail-graffiti/vue#context)